-Benzisothiazolinone is an antimicrobial and preservative used in a wide variety of applications, such as cleaning and building products.
+Benzisothiazolinone is an antimicrobial and preservative chemical used in a wide variety of applications, such as cleaning and building products.
 It may be in the form of a white to yellow powder or liquid.
+While many uses of the chemical are approved by the federal government, it can cause allergic reactions in some individuals and is considered an ingredient of concern by many healthy products sources.

-In addition to cleaning products, benzisothiazolinone has a dizzying number of other uses.
-It may be found in flea and tick treatments, paints, stains, car care products, textile solutions, metalworking fluids, oil recovery fluids, leather processing chemicals, pesticides, paper mill systems, and building products, such as adhesives, caulks, sealants, grouts, spackles, and wallboards.
-Also, it is commonly used in personal care products, such as sunscreens and liquid hand soaps, and as an inert ingredient on crops, such as blueberries, strawberries, tomatoes, spinach, lettuce, and more.
+In addition to cleaning products, benzisothiazolinone has a wide range of other applications.
+It can be found in flea and tick treatments, paints, stains, car care products, textile solutions, metalworking fluids, oil recovery fluids, leather processing chemicals, pesticides, and paper mill systems.
+It is also used in building products, such as adhesives, caulks, sealants, grouts, spackle, and wallboard.
+In addition, benzisothiazolinone is commonly used in personal care products, like sunscreen and liquid hand soap, and as an inert ingredient on crops, such as blueberries, strawberries, tomatoes, spinach, lettuce, and more.

 Product Brands Containing Benzisothiazolinone